palakpaneerer/python-environment-setup/README.md

-# Python Environment Setup to install pycaret
+# Python Environment Setup to Install pycaret
 Guide for setting up Python on Windows 11 and install pycaret

 ## 1. Context